bus-stop/x-terminal/README.md

 # Installation

-Go to <https://atom.io/packages/x-terminal> and click Install, or search for the *x-terminal* package via Atom's package manager.
+Go to <https://atom.io/packages/x-terminal> and click install, or search for the *x-terminal* package via Atom's package manager.
 It can also be installed via command-line with the [apm](https://github.com/atom/apm) command.